Whether you know the people you will be living with or not, there is a lot to think about when you move into a shared rental property.

 Whether you have moved in with friends at the same time or you've joined an existing house share, one of the most important bills to focus on is the rent.
 Unless you and your housemates each pay your own allotted rent to your landlord each month, the rent you pay will need to be split between you.

 The most important step is to make sure that you know who is named on the tenancy agreement.
 Is it sole or joint tenancy?
 A sole tenancy is where one tenant is named on the agreement, while a joint tenancy is where two or more people are named.
 In most cases, a shared house will name all of the tenants living there, but there are instances where this can become complicated.
-If, for example, you are moving into a room and picking up someone else’s tenancy, you will need to make sure you are named in their place.
-Your landlord or letting agent will usually take care of this, but it’s important to check.
+If, for example, you are moving into a room and picking up someone else's tenancy, you will need to ensure you are named in their place.
+Your landlord or letting agent will usually take care of this, but it's important to check.

-Once you know what type of tenancy it is, you’ll need to decide how you split the rent.
+Once you know what type of tenancy it is, you'll need to decide how to split the rent.
 Usually, the monthly rent is divided equally between the housemates.
-While this could seem like the most balanced approach, you might be moving into a smaller bedroom than the others or you could be getting the better deal by moving into the room with the en-suite, which could be unfair as one tenant benefits more than another.
-In this case, you might need to spend some time with your housemates to decide what is a decent price to pay for each room.
+While this could seem like the most balanced approach, you might be moving into a smaller bedroom than the others, or you could be getting the better deal by moving into the room with the en-suite, which could be unfair as one tenant benefits more than another.
+In this case, you might need to spend some time with your housemates to decide what is a reasonable price to pay for each room.
 As long as the final figure adds up to the amount asked for by your landlord, this can be the best approach.

 How to pay bills in a shared house

 In some house shares, the landlord might cover the cost of the utility bills in the rent.
 However, it's more common for housemates to share out the cost of these and take responsibility for organising them.

 When splitting bills in a shared house, it's worth arranging a separate conversation with your housemates to the one about rent.
 This keeps everything clear.